William Dodge James: Marriage and West Dean House

-In 1889 William married the 21-year-old Evelyn Elizabeth Forbes at St. Paul's Church Knightsbridge.
+In 1889, William married the 21-year-old Evelyn Elizabeth Forbes at St Paul's Church, Knightsbridge.
 She was the eldest daughter of Helen Moncreiffe and Sir Charles Forbes, 4th Baronet of Newe, whose estate, Castle Newe, was in the vicinity of Balmoral, the Scottish residence of Queen Victoria and Prince Albert.
-The families were acquainted and Edward, Prince of Wales, and Princess Alexandra were fond of Evelyn Forbes, presenting her with a diamond and sapphire brooch when she married.
-The reception after the wedding was hosted by the Countess of Dudley who was Evelyn's aunt.
+The families were acquainted, and Edward, Prince of Wales, and Princess Alexandra were fond of Evelyn Forbes, presenting her with a diamond and sapphire brooch when she married.
+The reception after the wedding was hosted by Georgina Ward, Countess of Dudley, who was Evelyn's aunt.

-In 1891 William purchased the West Dean estate in the county of West Sussex from Frederick Bower, who coincidentally was a former cotton merchant from Liverpool who traded with China.
+In 1891, William purchased the West Dean estate in the county of West Sussex from Frederick Bower, who coincidentally was a former cotton merchant from Liverpool who traded with China.
 William and Evelyn undertook extensive alterations to the West Dean House in preparations for house parties plus pheasant and partridge shoots.
 The location of a new railway station (opened in 1881) at Singleton, adjacent to the entrance to the estate, made it convenient for guests coming from London and was often used by the Prince of Wales.

-After the death of his brother, William took over the ownership of the steam yacht Lancashire Witch and in 1891 was elected as a member of the Royal Yacht Squadron.
+After the death of his brother, William took over the ownership of the steam yacht Lancashire Witch and, in 1891, he was elected as a member of the Royal Yacht Squadron.
 He and Evelyn took several voyages, including one to the West Indies, where they became involved with the rescue of a shipwrecked crew of the barque Caribon.
-During an earlier cruise in 1888 William had also been involved with the rescue of the crews from three sealing vessels that had become icebound in the Kara Sea.
-In 1891 the yacht required extensive repair work at the yard of Day, Summers and Company in Southampton to replace timber planking.
-In 1893 William sold the yacht to the Admiralty for use as a survey ship on the Australian Station.
-She was renamed HMS Waterwitch and after several years of service sunk in Singapore harbour in 1912.
+During an earlier cruise in 1888, William had also been involved with the rescue of the crews from three sealing vessels that had become icebound in the Kara Sea.
+In 1891, the yacht required extensive repair work at the yard of Day, Summers and Company in Southampton to replace timber planking.
+In 1893, William sold the yacht to the Admiralty for use as a survey ship on the Australia Station.
+She was renamed HMS Waterwitch, and after several years of service sunk in Singapore harbour in 1912.

-In 1902 the Jameses built a house in the adjacent village of Chilgrove, as a retreat from West Dean, named Monkton House.
+In 1902, the Jameses built a house in the adjacent village of Chilgrove, as a retreat from West Dean, named Monkton House.
 It was designed by Edwin Lutyens, brick built and featuring loggia with deep balconies or sleeping porches.
 This unusual feature may have been influenced by William's experience of living in hot climates where this arrangement is more common.
 Lutyens had worked for the same firm of architects that had carried out the alteration work to West Dean House – Ernest George and Peto.

-In addition to Monkton and West Dean the Jameses had a residence in Gullane, in East Lothian called Greywalls.
+In addition to Monkton and West Dean, the Jameses had a residence in Gullane, in East Lothian called Greywalls.
 This was another of Lutyen's designs with the garden influenced by Gertrude Jekyll.
-The Jameses London property was 38 Bryanston Square, where William died on 22 March 1912.
+The Jameses London property was at 38 Bryanston Square, where William died on 22 March 1912.

 Lutyens recorded his first impressions of William and Evelyn James when he visited them at West Dean in March 1902: